jessekhaira/Pytorch-DeepResidualNet/README.md

 ![alt text](https://github.com/13jk59/Pytorch-DeepResidualNet/blob/master/gradientFlow.png)

 I also wanted to incorporate some simple unit tests to ensure my model was training as it should.
-One popular test I incorporated was after a set number of mini-batches, I would ensure that my parameter values had updated after performing an optimization step.
+One test that worked well was after a certain number of mini-batches, I would ensure that my parameter values had updated after performing an optimization step.

 Both of these methods allowed me to debug my network much easier and streamlined the training procedure.